-The Company has evaluated potential subsequent events through May 13, 2024, the date the unaudited financial statements were available to be issued.
-No material subsequent events were identified.
+The Company has evaluated potential subsequent events through November 12, 2024, the date the unaudited financial statements were available to be issued.
+No other material subsequent events were identified.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations